40 Learning Disabilities 40 Jobs

 -

-Undertake Care Act assessments and reviews for individuals with learning disabilities, ensuring person-centred outcomes and co-produced support plans.
+Undertake Care Act assessments and reviews to develop person-centred care and support plans.

 -